Tucson Code Works

 If you’re visiting Tucson and want to join as a short-term guest, hit us up, we might be able to accommodate.

-If you live here and want to join as a part-time or full-time member, we might invite you to join as a guest for a few days.
-If this trial period goes well, we’ll offer you an ongoing membership.
+If you’re local and want to join as an occasional or full-time member, we may invite you to join as a guest for a few days.
+If this trial goes well, we may offer you an ongoing membership.

 In either case, send a message to info at-sign tucsoncode dot works .
-Give us a few sentences about yourself, perhaps a link to your online presence (code, blog, etc), and what you want from a shared workspace.
+Give us a few sentences about yourself, your work, and what you want from a shared workspace.

 If you just want to stop by and meet us, that’s cool too.